- 2 cups (8 ounces) uncooked elbow macaroni

 - 2 jalapeno peppers, seeded and chopped

 - Cook macaroni according to package directions.
-Meanwhile, in large saucepan, cook beef and onion over medium heat until meat is no longer pink.
+Meanwhile, in a large saucepan, cook beef and onion over medium heat, crumbling beef, until meat is no longer pink.
 Add garlic; cook 1 minute longer.
 Drain.
-Stir in the tomatoes, beans, tomato paste, chilies and seasonings.
+Stir in next eight ingredients.
 Bring to a boil.
 Reduce heat; simmer, uncovered, for 10 minutes.
 Drain macaroni; stir into beef mixture.

-- Transfer to two greased 2-qt. baking dishes.
+- Preheat oven to 375°.
+Transfer macaroni mixture to two greased 2-qt. baking dishes.
 Top with cheese and jalapenos.
 Cover and bake at 375° for 30 minutes.
-Uncover; bake 10 minutes longer or until bubbly and heated through.
+Uncover; bake until bubbly and heated through, about 10 minutes longer.
 Serve one casserole.
-Cool the second casserole; cover and freeze for up to 3 months.
+Cool the second; cover and freeze up to 3 months.

-- To use frozen casserole: Thaw in the refrigerator for 8 hours.
-Cover and bake at 375° for 20-25 minutes or until heated through.
+- To use frozen casserole: Thaw in refrigerator 8 hours.
+Preheat oven to 375°.
+Remove from refrigerator 30 minutes before baking.
+Cover and bake, increasing time as necessary to heat through and for a thermometer inserted in center to read 165°, 20-25 minutes.
 Yield: 2 casseroles (6 servings each).

 Reviews for Southwestern Casserole